IshaNagar1/IshaNagar1.github.io/_posts/2026-03-30-third-post.md

 date: 2026-03-30
 ---

+## Wait!
+Before Going Further, Let’s Talk About the Emotional Impact of Hearing Loss

+---

 Hearing loss is not just about what you can’t hear.

 There’s a whole side of it that people don’t really talk about — the emotional part.